 reduction in the number of people under community supervision with more manageable caseload sizes for probation and parole officers.

-As a part of the Justice Reinvestment Legislation of 2017, a portion of the savings attributable to criminal justice reform have been allocated the DPS&C to award incentive grants to organizations that can deliver programs and policies that will enhance, expand and/or increase coordination of reentry services with the goal of expanding prison alternatives and reducing prison admissions and/or recidivism.
+As a part of the Justice Reinvestment (JRI) Legislation of 2017, a portion of the savings attributable to criminal justice reform have been allocated to the DPS&C to award incentive grants to community organizations.
+These programs and policies help achieve reduced prison admissions, reduced return or recidivism, improved community coordination of reentry resources.

 We are happy to answer all questions in accordance with our public information policies.
 Please click the button below to see those policies and submit your request.